Safran: Origins

 In 1905, Louis Seguin created the company Gnome.
 Production of the first rotary engine for airplanes, the Gnome Omega, started in 1909.
 This company merged with Le Rhône, a company created in 1912 by Louis Verdet, to form the Gnome et Rhône engine company.
 Gnome & Rhône was nationalized in 1945, creating Snecma.
-In 2000, this company gave its name to the “Snecma Group”, and carried out a number of acquisitions to form a larger group with an array of complementary businesses.
+In 2000, this company gave its name to the "Snecma Group", and carried out a number of acquisitions to form a larger group with an array of complementary businesses.

-Sagem (Société d’Applications Générales de l’Electricité et de la Mécanique) was created in 1925 by Marcel Môme.
+Sagem (Société d'Applications Générales de l'Electricité et de la Mécanique) was created in 1925 by Marcel Môme.
 In 1939, Sagem entered the telephone and transmissions market by taking control of Société anonyme des télécommunications (SAT).
-It acquired Société de Fabrication d’Instruments de Mesure (Sfim), a measurement instrument specialist, in 1999.
+It acquired Société de Fabrication d'Instruments de Mesure (Sfim), a measurement instrument specialist, in 1999.
 However, by 2008, Sagem Mobile and Sagem Communications had been sold.
 Sagem Mobile became Sagem Wireless in January 2009.

 Safran Group

 The Safran Group was created on 11 May 2005 with the merger of Snecma and Sagem SA.

 In June 2014, Arianespace CEO Stéphane Israël announced that European efforts to remain competitive in response to SpaceX's recent success have begun in earnest.
 This included the creation of a new joint venture company from Arianespace's two largest shareholders: the launch-vehicle producer Airbus and engine-producer Safran.

 By May 2015, Safran had created with Airbus Group a launcher joint venture called Airbus Safran Launchers.

 This entity developed the Ariane 6 launch vehicle for its initial flights in July 2024.

 In January 2017, Safran initiated a takeover of the aircraft interior supplier Zodiac Aerospace to create the third largest aerospace supplier with $22.5 billion revenue, behind United Technologies with $28.2 billion and GE Aviation with $24.7 billion; the new group will be 92,000-employee strong, with 48% of its business in aircraft systems and equipment, from landing gears to seats, 46% in propulsion and 6% in defense.

+In February 2017, Christopher Hohn, a London-based investor and CEO of TCI Fund Management, opposed the acquisition deal with Zodiac, citing concerns about the target's debt levels.
+At the time, Hohn held 4% of Safran shares.

 In May 2017, Safran announced the completion of the sale of its identity and security activities to Advent International for Euro 2.4 billion.

 In February 2018, Safran took control of Zodiac Aerospace, significantly expanding its aircraft equipment activities.
 Zodiac Aerospace has 32,500 employees and generated sales of 5.1 billion euros for its fiscal year ended 31 August 2017.

 On 4 June 2018, Boeing and Safran announced their 50-50 partnership to design, build and service auxiliary power units after regulatory and antitrust clearance in the second half of 2018.

 This could threaten the dominance of Honeywell and United Technologies.